aragon/aragon-court/docs/8-testing-guide/readme.md

 - `[EVIDENCE_N]`: reference to a human-readable evidence (continue reading to have a better understanding of how to provide a proper evidence reference)
 - `[SUBMITTER_N]`: addresses submitting each piece of evidence; this list should match the evidence list length
 - `-c` flag: optional to declare that the evidence submission period should be immediately closed.
 Otherwise, you will need to manually close it afterwards.
-- `[FROM]`: address owning the Arbitrable instance being called; this address must be the one you used to delay the Arbitrable instance before
+- `[FROM]`: address owning the Arbitrable instance being called; this address must be the one you used to deploy the Arbitrable instance before
 - `[NETWORK]`: name of the Aragon Court instance you are using: `usability`, `rinkeby`, or `ropsten`

 This command will output the ID of the dispute you've just created.